jakoschiko/dicetest/GUIDE.md

                                +---------+
 ```

+## Prelude

-Dicetest provides several preludes for different use cases.
+Dicetest provides several preludes for different use cases:

+* `dicetest::prelude::tests::*` is useful for writing tests that using `Dicetest`.
+* `dicetest::prelude::dice::*` is useful for writing own generators.
+* `dicetest::prelude::asserts::*` is useful for writing assertions that using generators.

 ## Pseudorandomness